meibraransari/ansible-playground-docker/README.md

 - [Clean LAB](#Clean-LAB)
 - [Conclusion](#Conclusion)
 ## Prerequisites
-- Docker must be installed on your system.
+- Docker and Ansible must be installed on your system.
 - Basic understanding of Docker and Ansible.
 - Basic knowledge of command-line operations.
 ## Quick Start